vsivsi/meteor-job/README.md

 }
 ```

-Whew!
+### Job workers

 Okay, so you've got an authenticated DDP connection, and you'd like to get to work, now what?

 ```js
 // 'jobQueue' is the name of the jobCollection on the server